jag3773/FreeNAS-Change-Logging/README.md

 persistent storage device is usually mounted toward the end of the boot process.
 To see this messages on a running system you can always run `dmesg`.

+This script also disables the periodic emails that are enabled by default.
+The output of these scripts is redirected to your log directory, into daily.log and security.log.
+This does *not* disable error emails.

 Files Modified
 ----------